proroklab/VectorizedMultiAgentSimulator/README.md

 - **Gravity**: VMAS supports customizable gravity.
 - **Sensors**: Our simulator implements ray casting, which can be used to simulate a wide range of distance-based sensors that can be added to agents.
 We currently support LIDARs.
 To see available sensors, have a look at the `sensors` script.
 - **Joints**: Our simulator supports joints.
 Joints are constraints that keep entities at a specified distance.
 The user can specify the anchor points on the two objects, the distance (including 0), the thickness of the joint, if the joint is allowed to rotate at either anchor point, and if he wants the joint to be collidable.
 Have a look at the waterfall scenario to see how you can use joints.
+- **Agent actions**: Agents' physical actions are 2D forces for holonomic motion.
+Agent rotation can also be controlled through a torque action (activated by setting `agent.action.u_rot_range` at agent creation time).
+Agents can also be equipped with continuous or discrete communication actions.

 ## Creating a new scenario

-To create a new scenario, just extend the `BaseScenario` class in `scenario`.
+To create a new scenario, just extend the `BaseScenario` class in `scenario.py`.

 You will need to implement at least `make_world`, `reset_world_at`, `observation`, and `reward`.
-Optionally, you can also implement `done`, `info`, and `extra_render`.
+Optionally, you can also implement `done`, `info`, `process_action`, and `extra_render`.

+You can also change the viewer size, zoom, and enable a background rendered grid by changing these inherited attributes in the `make_world` function.

-To know how, just read the documentation of `BaseScenario` and look at the implemented scenarios.
+To know how, just read the documentation of `BaseScenario` in `scenario.py` and look at the implemented scenarios.

 ## Play a scenario

-You can play with a scenario interactively!
+You can play with a scenario interactively! **Just execute its script!**

-Just use the `render_interactively` script.
+Just use the `render_interactively` function in the `interactive_rendering.py` script.
 Relevant values will be plotted to screen.
 Move the agent with the arrow keys and switch agents with TAB.
 You can reset the environment by pressing R.
 If you have more than 1 agent, you can control another one with W,A,S,D and switch the second agent using LSHIFT.
+To do this, just set `control_two_agents=True`.

 On the screen you will see some data from the agent controlled with arrow keys.
 This data includes: name, current obs, current reward, total reward so far and environment done flag.